tchumahee/tchumahee/README.md

 # Hi there 👋, I'm Sofija!

-I'm a fourth year Software Engineering student at the University of Banja Luka.
-I am passionate about making technology do things. 😊
+I'm a software engineering graduate with a passion for creation.
+At the moment I am learning about workflows for creation of 3D graphics. 😊

 ## Currently learning:
 * Unreal Engine 5
+* Blender

 ## Interested in:
 * Front-end development